 - There is also a risk checklist for victims of domestic abuse, stalking and honour based violence.
 This is called the Victim-DASH (V-DASH 2010).

-- There are also further questions on stalking called the Stalking-DASH (S-DASH, 2009) Risk Identification Checklist.
-This again has been adapted for victims to use, Victim Stalking-DASH.
-(VS-DASH 2009).
+- There are also further screening questions on stalking developed by Drs Lorraine Sheridan and Karl Roberts.
+This again has been adapted for victims to use.

 - Training is crucial to understanding the DASH Risk Model.
 Without effective training, the same mistakes will continue to be made and questions will be asked about the DASH (2009) implementation process and what training professionals received.

 - It could make agencies especially vulnerable if the tool has been implemented without accredited training or support for staff.

-- Laura runs training on Multi-agency Domestic Homicide Reviews and Masterclasses on Stalking and Harassment.
+- Laura runs training on Multi-agency Domestic Homicide Reviews and on Stalking and Harassment.

 HOW CAN I BE TRAINED IN THE USE OF THE DASH, DOMESTIC HOMICIDE REVIEWS AND STALKING, RISK AND THE LAW?

 - NEW 2015: DASH Masterclass April 9 and 'Train the Trainer' April 30 sessions for professionals in central London.